 1 Corinthians is a letter to the community of believers founded by Paul on his second missionary journey.
 They have a lot of problems and Paul writes to them as their "senior pastor."
 This letter was written in AD53 or so, probably from Ephesus.
 The heart of their problems is their denial of the resurrection of the dead, their own resurrection and, thus, Jesus' actual, bodily resurrection.
-Understandably Paul brings his long letter to a climax on the issue of resurrection.
+Understandably Paul brings his long letter to a climax on the issue of resurrection, for on it hangs the credibility of the Good News.